 Although the glamour of city life was what they once wanted, their priorities shifted after September 11.
 “I became less interested in making millions of dollars,” Stephen says.
 “That’s not what life is about.”

 They don’t need to leave.
-The restaurant was awarded Wine Spectator magazine’s “Best of” Award of Excellence, making On the Square one of three restaurants east of Greensboro to hold this title.
+The restaurant was awarded Wine Spectator magazine’s “Best of” Award of Excellence.
 This is quite a feat for a place where a bottle of wine can cost less than $15 and the entrées (fresh fish is the local favorite) are priced so that everyone in town can enjoy them.

 The offering of high-style dining at these prices ensures that On the Square remains a place where reservations are recommended.
 But Southern hospitality dictates that, reservation or not, diners will be greeted warmly and accommodated promptly, often by Inez herself.
 Monday through Friday at lunch and Thursday through Saturday for dinner, Inez and Stephen relish the chance to share good food, fine wine, and the company of friends.